 The Honor Roll is one way that Calvary Christian Academy recognizes the academic and behavioral achievements of its students.
-Students in grades four through eight qualify for Honor Roll by having the following cumulative semester grade point averages:
+Students in grades four through twelve qualify for Honor Roll by having the following cumulative grade point averages, based on quarters one through three:

-- Summa Cum Laude: 4.0 GPA and citizenship marks of at least "satisfactory." - Cum Laude: 3.75-3.99 GPA and citizenship marks of at least "satisfactory." - Honor Roll: 3.5-3.74 GPA and citizenship marks of at least "satisfactory."
+- Summa Cum Laude: 4.0 GPA and citizenship marks of at least "satisfactory." - Magna Cum Laude: 3.75-3.99 GPA and citizenship marks of at least "satisfactory." - Cum laude: 3.5-3.74 GPA and citizenship marks of at least "satisfactory."

-The names of Honor Roll recipients will be posted at the end of each semester.
 Certificates of recognition will be presented to all Honor Roll students at the end of the year.
-Students must complete one entire semester at CCA in order to be eligible for Honor Roll.
+Students must be enrolled in a minimum of three core classes at CCA in order to be eligible for Honor Roll.